fleetdm/fleet/handbook/community.md

 #### Headings

-Headings help readers easily scan content to find what they need.
-Organize page content using clear headings, specific to the topic they describe.
+Headings help readers quickly scan content to find what they need.
+Organize page content using clear headings specific to the topic they describe.

 Keep headings brief, organized, and in a logical order: